cran/linl/README.md

 Beyond the R package dependencies, a working `pandoc` binary is needed.
 RStudio installs its own copy, otherwise do what is needed on your OS (_i.e._, something like `sudo apt-get install pandoc pandoc-citeproc`).

+### See Also

+- [binb](https://github.com/eddelbuettel/binb): Binb is not Beamer: Stylish pdf Presentations from RMarkdown
+- [pinp](https://github.com/eddelbuettel/pinp): Pinp is not PNAS: Snazzy one-or two column short papers or vignettes
+- [tint](https://github.com/eddelbuettel/tint): tint is not tufte: Beautiful pdf or html handout or writeups

 ### Authors